Global Deal for Nature

-I urge you to support a Global Deal for Nature that safeguards half the Earth, with a milestone of protecting 30% of lands and oceans by 2030.
+I urge you to support a Global Deal for Nature that safeguards the Earth, protecting 50% of our lands and oceans.
 Scientists say this bold target is needed to prevent the extinction crisis, halt runaway climate change, feed the world, and ensure a healthy planet for future generations.
 The agreement must ensure our living planet is sustainably managed; must have the active support of indigenous peoples; and must address the needs of human development.

 Thriving nature is essential to life on Earth.
 The food we eat, the water we drink, the air we breathe, are all pillars of human survival that depend on a series of delicately balanced interactions within the natural world.

 But these systems are being thrown dangerously off balance by an onslaught of human activities.
 From pesticides on our fields, to plastics choking our oceans, to bulldozers in our forests, all over the planet the natural world is under assault.

 This crisis has now reached a scale that threatens everything.
 Species extinction is running at 1000 times the natural rate, and scientists warn that two-thirds of wild animal populations could be gone in our lifetimes.
 As with climate change, there is now growing concern that dangerous tipping points could be triggered, causing the collapse of key ecosystems and threatening human survival.

 Scientists are sounding the alarm, and people around the world are calling for a simple solution – protect and restore half of the planet in a natural state and sustainably manage all lands and oceans.
 The result is a planet where humanity and nature have a chance to flourish, even as global temperatures rise.

 This is the kind of ambitious, clear goal that inspires everyone -- citizens, governments, and businesses -- to take the steps needed to save life on Earth.
 And the key to making it happen will be a major UN summit in China set for October 2020, where governments establish new global targets to protect the planet.